 The Centre for Gene Regulation and Expression consists of 12 research groups whose research is focused on the molecular machines that regulate gene function.
 The functions of these machines is in many cases inter-related.

-For example, genetic information must be stably maintained (Anton Gartner and Ron Hay labs – DNA repair).
+For example, genetic information must be stably maintained (Anton Gartner, and Ron Hay labs – DNA repair).
 Every time cells divide genomes must be replicated (Julian Blow Group – DNA replication).
-Chromosomes must then be separated equally between the two new cells (Tomo Tanaka, Jason Swedlow groups – Chromosome segregation).
-DNA is assembled as chromatin which provides a platform signalling availability for transcription (Constance Alabert and Tom Owen-Hughes Labs – Chromatin biology).
-Genes need to be expressed in response to environmental and developmental cues such as lack of oxygen (Sonia Rocha group), immune signalling (Vicky Cowling group), reproduction (Gordon Simpson group) and starvation (Angus Lamond and Anton Gartner groups).
-In many cases this involves transcription factors acting to reconfigure chromatin, recruit RNA polymerases (Sonia Rocha and Joost Zomerdijk groups) and RNA processing factors to generate RNA transcripts that must then be correctly processed (Angus Lamond, Victoria Cowling and Gordon Simpson groups).
+Chromosomes must then be separated equally between the two new cells (Tomo Tanaka, Federico Pelisch group, Jason Swedlow groups – Chromosome segregation).
+DNA is assembled as chromatin which provides a platform signalling availability for transcription (Constance Alabert, Kasper Rasmussen group and Tom Owen-Hughes Labs – Chromatin biology).
+Genes need to be expressed in response to environmental and developmental cues such immune signalling (Vicky Cowling group), reproduction (Gordon Simpson group) and hematopoiesis (Kasper Rasmussen).
+In many cases this involves transcription factors acting to reconfigure chromatin, recruit RNA polymerases (Kasper Rasmussen group and Joost Zomerdijk groups) and RNA processing factors to generate RNA transcripts that must then be correctly processed (Angus Lamond, Victoria Cowling and Gordon Simpson groups).

 The evidence linking the molecular machines we study with important biological functions involved in human disease has recently been discovered to be stronger than previously appreciated.
+Links between splicing (Angus Lamond), Chromatin regulators (Kasper Rasmussen and Tom Owen-Hughes), DNA replication (Julian Blow), protein modification (Ron Hay, Daan van Aalten) and RNA capping (Victoria Cowling) and human diseases make these candidates for new therapeutic approaches.
+We are well placed to develop these projects often working with colleagues in the adjacent Drug Discovery Unit.
 Looking forward, it is our aim to apply our expertise in gene regulation to further the understanding and treatment of diseases such as cancer.